What is Earnest Money?CASAPLORERTrusted & Transparent

 To make sure that you don’t lose your earnest money deposit over a detail that was missed in the contract, you have to include everything before you sign.
 Important details include who gets to keep the earnest money in different scenarios.
 Even when you think something might be obvious, it still helps to put it in writing and avoid any confusion down the road.
 Make sure that any changes to the contract are documented as well.

-An earnest deposit is a good faith payment in order to improve your chances of purchasing a home.
+An earnest deposit is a good faith payment to improve your chances of purchasing a home.
 The seller removed the listing preventing other buyers from purchasing the home.
 It is not required by the buyer.